galangimanta97/galangimanta97/README.md

-👋 Hi, I’m Galang Imanta and currently I live in Bogor, Indonesia.
-Previously I've experienced in the field of Analyst like Data Analyst and Business Intelligence Analyst for more than 4 years.
+👋 Hi, I’m Galang Imanta.
+I have more than four years of experience as an analyst, including as a Data Analyst and Business Intelligence Analyst.
 I also have enthusiasm for everything in the data field, especially how we can provide beneficial information using various methods for other people and companies.

+Connect :
 Let's connect -> https://www.linkedin.com/in/galang-imanta-ba9491140/

 For data visualization project-> https://public.tableau.com/app/profile/galang.imanta4883/vizzes